P-Miranda/c-programming-language/README.md

 # C Programming Language
 Exercises and examples from the book **C Programming Language** by Brian Kernighan and Dennis Ritchie.

+This repository does not contain all solutions or examples, not does it guarantee any correctness.
+Use at own risk.

 ## Organization
 The examples and exercises are organized by the book chapters and sections.